 How Is DBT Used for Addiction?

 While dialectical behavioral therapy can be used to treat various conditions, it has also been adapted to help people who are struggling with substance abuse disorders.
 Although addiction involves physical dependence, substance abuse problems are often connected to both mental health and the addict’s personal relationships.
 Poor relationships could be a root cause of the addiction, or they may be a result of the person’s problem.
-Either way, addiction can have drastic effects on relationships and usually are an emotionally-charged topic for the drug user or alcoholic.
+Either way, addiction can have drastic effects on relationships and usually is an emotionally charged topic for the drug user or alcoholic.

 Dialectical behavioral therapy for addiction helps patients who may be feeling alone, distant, or attacked by their loved ones find acceptance.
 The negative thoughts about these relationships that bombard them and often make their substance abuse worse are transformed into more encouraging messages that can push them toward positive changes in their behavior.
-Especially during early recovery or a medical detox when emotions are at a high, dialectical behavioral therapy for addiction can help patients work through these emotions and feel supported.
+Especially during early recovery or a BHOPB detox program, when emotions are at a high, dialectical behavioral therapy for addiction can help patients work through these emotions and feel supported.